sbussetti/deluge-siphon/README.md

 ## Changelist

+### v 0.66.5 Bugfix / Cleanup
+  * Removed use of synchronous ajax request when ensuring webui is connected to an online daemon
+  * General cleanup
+  * Removed cruft around tvtorrents support.

 ### v 0.66.4 Bugfix / Upgrade
   * Upgraded use of deprecated chrome.extension Messaging API
   * Upgraded notifications to use new Rich Notifications API